Michael is an author with a passion for the environment. He is trying to save the planet, one reader at a time!

 #4 Using Non-Lethal Mouse Traps

-Using cookie crumbs, some chocolate, even peanut butter will do nicely to entice them.
+Using cookie crumbs, some chocolate, or even peanut butter will do nicely to entice them.
 The best place to lay the traps are around areas where they frequent, areas with droppings and signs of rodent activity.
 This catch and release method is only viable if you don't already have a full blown mice infestation on your hands.

 Plus, when you plan to release them, make sure you travel a minimum of half a mile from your home, or else they just come straight back.
 This approach takes a more considerable amount of effort instead of using poison.